-Monocarpic is, in fact, a strategy of many plants to produce progeny.
-Most monocarpic succulents pup many new plants before they bloom.
-So by the time they are ready for bloom, they have already created enough plants to replace them.
-Not only are succulents monocarpic, but many other species are in different families.
+Monocarpic is, in fact, a reproductive strategy used by many plants—most monocarpic succulents produce many new plants before they bloom.
+So, by the time they are ready to bloom, they have already created enough plants to replace them.
+Not only are succulents monocarpic, but many other species in different families are as well.

 Common Monocarpic Succulents

-The plant uses all its energy for one final bloom and fruiting and has nothing left to sustain itself.
+The plant uses all its energy for one final bloom and fruiting, leaving nothing to sustain itself.

 General Care

-You will want to continue the care recommended for your species, so the parent plant is healthy, unstressed, and has enough energy to produce seed.
-After the parent is gone, you can simply detach it and leave any pups in the soil.
+You will want to continue the care recommended for your species so the parent plant is healthy, unstressed, and has enough energy to produce seed.
+After the parent is gone, you can detach it and leave any pups in the soil.
 Allow the parent on succulents to dry out and become brittle before harvesting.
-That means the pups took the last of its energy and that the old plant will be easy to detach.
+That means the pups have used up their last of energy, and the old plant will easily detach.
 Pups may be dug up and dispersed elsewhere or left as they are.

 Source: gardeningknowhow.com